louisguitton/guitton.co-hugo/content/posts/2019-04-28-trotinnettes.md

 Enough with the sarcasm.
 I actually had quite some fun walking in Lyon and counting the e-scooter brands.
 And comparing their websites was a great exercise.
 Indeed, what would **you** do if you had to release one more of these brands?

-> # What would be the branding of your e-trottinette startup?
+## What Would be the Branding of Your E-Trottinette Startup

 As a parting thought, I can’t help but think about these pictures from bike-sharing cemeteries in China.
 The (probably upcoming) concentration of the e-trotinette market could have the hidden side-effect of creating similar e-trotinette cemeteries.